kirked/akka-boot/README.md

 The actor configuration is opaque to akka-boot, so any values may be placed inside.
 This allows multiple instances of the same actor class to be provisioned differently.

-The `boot` configuration will not be provided to the actor system.

 ### Use